ThornDuke/fb2k-title-format/README.md

 ### Syntax highlighting

-All elements of title-formatting syntax are recognized: comments, text, functions, constants, conditional blocks.
+All elements of the title-formatting syntax are recognized: comments, text, functions, tags, constants, and conditional blocks.

+- **Functions** are highlighted in two ways:
+  - _Predefined functions_ (recognized by Foobar2000) are colored as valid functions.
+  - _Unrecognized functions_ (not supported by Foobar2000) are highlighted as errors.
+- **Tags** are colored differently depending on their type:
+  - _Predefined tags_ use one color.
+  - _User-defined tags_ (custom tags) use a distinct color to differentiate them from the standard ones.

 ### Snippets